Yaodad/Muscle-Mansion/README.md

 ## About the project

-**Muscle Mansion** is not just a gym; it's a powerhouse of strength and transformation.
-With state-of-the-art equipment, expert trainers, and a motivating atmosphere, Muscle Mansion is where fitness goals become reality..
+**Muscle Mansion** is not just a gym, it's a powerhouse of strength and transformation.
+With state-of-the-art equipment, expert trainers, and a motivating atmosphere, Muscle Mansion is where fitness goals become reality.

 👉🏼 **Live Demo:** [Muscle Mansion site](https://muscle-mansion.vercel.app/)